Alpha-T30/expo-routing-system/README.md

 1. Just start adding from below add [id].tsx and index.tsx in the productLayout stack.screen and add product in the rootLayout
 2. just use map to view all the products and use link or router.push()
 3. see the [id].tsx how to get the ids of each product and find them

+## Adding some tabs on the bottom of the app:

+1. create a folder called (tabs) or whatever you want.
+Inside this folder we can put some of the files and folder that we want to show as tabs on the bottom portion of the app.
+2. keep the other folders and file out of the tabs folder
+3. again tabs folder is a child of rootLayout so add it on the rootLayout
+4. on the tabs layout add all the children of the tabs (files/folder)